joshbarrass/jOSh/README.md

 # jOSh

-jOSh is a monolithic hobby kernel predominantly written in C. At present, it targets legacy boot x86-64, though it is hoped that support may be extended to UEFI, and later to other architectures.
+jOSh is a monolithic hobby kernel predominantly written in C. At present, it targets x86-64, though it is hoped that support may later be extended to other architectures.
 Its main purpose is to help me learn how an operating system works by re-implementing one from scratch.
 It is currently in a _very_ early stage of development, and does not yet provide essential features needed for running programs.
 However, it is in a continual state of development, and I hope it will eventually be a fully capable OS.

 ## Features

- - Multiboot 2 support via a custom long mode loader application.
+ - Multiboot 2 support via a custom long mode loader program
+ - Boots on legacy BIOS and UEFI
  - Higher half kernel
  - Paging
  - Interrupt handlers
  - 80×25 text mode output
+ - Text mode emulation in bitmap modes (via PSF fonts)

 The issues page is a good place to see what features are currently in the works.